Supporting Clients with Low Sexual Desire

 Why Addressing Low Sexual Desire Matters

-This professional training by Dr Charmaine Borg is designed for therapists and clinicians who want to better support clients struggling with low sexual desire.
-The workshop explores CBT-based methods, sexual health research, and practical strategies to enhance therapeutic outcomes.
+This professional training by Dr Charmaine Borg was designed for therapists and clinicians who wanted to better support clients experiencing low sexual desire.
+The workshop focused on CBT informed approaches, current research in sexual health, and practical strategies that can be applied within real clinical settings to strengthen therapeutic outcomes.

-Dr Charmaine Borg will explore the profound effects of sexual arousal on overall well-being, highlighting how it can positively impact sleep, pain perception, and the cohesion of sexual and romantic relationships.
-Drawing from a series of experimental studies, she will explain the bidirectional link between sex (wanting, desire, pleasure) and disgust (self-repugnance, disgust, and negative emotions towards parts of the self or others, or towards cues that are associated with transgressing personal or societal norms), shedding light on how these emotional and physiological mechanisms interact.
+Dr Charmaine Borg explored the profound effects of sexual arousal on overall wellbeing, highlighting how it positively influenced sleep, pain perception, and the quality of sexual and romantic relationships.
+Drawing on a series of experimental studies, she explained the bidirectional relationship between sex, including wanting, desire, and pleasure, and experiences such as self repugnance, disgust, and negative emotional responses towards the self, others, or cues associated with perceived transgressions of personal or societal norms.
+This helped participants develop a clearer understanding of how emotional and physiological mechanisms interact within sexual functioning.

-This seminar will also delve into research on reclaiming pleasure in sex, addressing the interplay between psychological barriers and physiological responses.
-It will examine the factors that can erode sexual satisfaction over time, particularly in long-term relationships, and provide insights into how couples can reignite intimacy.
-By debunking myths about sexuality and relationships that may hinder fulfilment, Charmaine will offer practical, evidence-based strategies for enhancing sexual pleasure and deepening connection.
-Through scientific insights and real-world applications, this seminar will provide attendees with a deeper understanding of the complexity of sexuality, the challenges of sexual dysfunctions and problems (prolonged ejaculation, premature ejaculation, low sexual interest, sexual myths), and practical approaches to cultivating a more satisfying and enriching sexual and romantic life, particularly for long-term couples navigating intimacy and desire over time.
+The seminar also examined research on reclaiming pleasure in sexual experiences, with particular attention to the interaction between psychological barriers and physiological responses.
+It addressed the factors that can gradually reduce sexual satisfaction over time, especially within long term relationships, and offered clinically relevant insights into how couples may reignite intimacy and connection.
+By challenging common misconceptions about sexuality and relationships that may hinder fulfilment, Dr Borg presented practical and evidence based strategies aimed at enhancing sexual pleasure and strengthening relational closeness.
+Through the integration of scientific knowledge and real clinical applications, the seminar provided attendees with a deeper understanding of the complexity of sexuality, the challenges associated with sexual difficulties such as prolonged ejaculation, premature ejaculation, low sexual interest, and restrictive sexual beliefs, as well as practical approaches to cultivating more satisfying and enriching sexual and romantic relationships, particularly for long term couples navigating changes in intimacy and desire over time.

-- An in-depth understanding of the clinical mechanisms behind sexual desire and arousal
+- An in depth understanding of the clinical mechanisms underlying sexual desire and arousal

 - Insights into the bidirectional relationship between disgust and sexual pleasure

-- Practical interventions for common sexual dysfunctions (e.g., low desire, premature ejaculation)
+- Practical therapeutic interventions for common sexual difficulties, including low sexual desire and premature ejaculation

-- A 6.5-hour CPD Training with Dr Charmaine Borg
+- A 6.5 hour CPD training session delivered by Dr Charmaine Borg

-- Psychology and counselling (individual, couples, and family therapy)
+- Psychology and counselling, including individual, couples, and family therapy

 - Psychiatry and mental health nursing